Ammergau Railway: Modernisation

 In recent times the route has been extensively modernised.
 However all infrastructure no longer needed for scheduled services fell victim to this process, which resulted in major criticism of Deutsche Bahn by Pro Bahn and others.
 For example, since the renovation in autumn 2005 there has only been one track at the terminus in Oberammergau; the rest of the area has been built on to provide a bus station and other facilities.
 As a result, the terminus was downgraded from a station to a halt.
 The stations at Grafenaschau and Unterammergau were likewise downgraded to stops, since when trains cannot be caught from either location.
 As a direct result of these rationalisation measures, specials can no longer run during the day to Oberammergau, because there is no longer anywhere for them to cross.
 The only remaining crossing place—at Bad Kohlgrub—is needed for scheduled services.
 Here the regular trains cross hourly.
 Furthermore, locomotives can no longer run around at the terminus in Oberammergau; only push-pull trains or multiple units can use the single track there.

 In the area of Bad Kohlgrub, 10 kilometres of 80-year-old track was replaced; the new rails were continuously welded.
 The route was also equipped in 2005 with the GSM-R digital train radio system.
 Since 28 November 2008 the line has also to be controlled from the electronic signal box at Garmisch-Partenkirchen.
 This means that the Fahrdienstleiter post at Bad Kohlgrub can be saved.

-One curiosity is the request stop at Jägerhaus, where trains pass through at night without stopping for safety reasons because the stop has no platform lighting.
+One curiosity was the request stop at Jägerhaus, where formerly trains passed through at night without stopping for safety reasons because the stop had no platform lighting.
+The station has since been closed.